4site-interactive-studios/en-tidycontact/README.md

 This project integrates your Engaging Networks form with the Address Standardization service.

-## How to use
+## Set up in Engaging Networks

-0. Add three custom supporter fields to your Engaging Networks Account.
+1. Add three custom supporter fields to your Engaging Networks Account.
 Mark all three as "Available to forms?" with the Default input type of "Hidden".
 - Address Standardization Record
 - Address Standardization Date
 - Address Standardization Status

+## How to use

 1. Add the script below to the Engaging Networks page: